Add a filter

 ,tablet

-, the query returns the requests where the path doesn’t contain any of the specified values. -
+, the query returns requests or triggered rules where the path those specified values do not exist. -

 Greater Than.
-If you are creating a filter with the reputation score dimension, this selection allows you to create filters that match scores that are greater than the values you enter.
+If you are creating a filter with the reputation score dimension, this selection lets you match scores that are greater than the values you enter.

 -

 Greater Than or Equal To.
-If you are creating a filter with the bot score dimension, this selection allows you to create filters that match scores that are greater or equal to the values you enter.
+If you are creating a filter with the Bot Score or the User Risk Score dimensions, this selection lets you match scores that are greater or equal to the values you enter.

 -

 Less Than.
-If you are creating a filter with the reputation score dimension, this selection allows you to create filters that match scores that are less than the values you enter.
+If you are creating a filter with the reputation score dimension, this selection lets you match scores that are less than the values you enter.

 -

 Less Than or Equal To.
-If you are creating a filter with the bot score dimension, this selection allows you to create filters that match scores that are less or equal to the values you enter.
+If you are creating a filter with the Bot Score or the User Risk Score dimensions, this selection lets you match scores that are less or equal to the values you enter.

 -